 - GST eliminates the need for small businesses to pay excise taxes, sales taxes, and VAT.

 - GST brings transparency and control to unorganized sectors such as the textile industry.

-- Through GST replacing various state and central taxes, the tax collected is likely to be distributed nationally, providing development funds to India ‘s growing or undeveloped areas.
+- Through GST replacing various state and central taxes, the tax collected is likely to be distributed nationally, providing development funds to India’s growing or undeveloped areas.

 - GST has lowered taxes on some goods by 2 percent and others by 7.5 percent, for example on smartphones and cars.

 - GST provides fiscal uniformity and allows for unified registration.
-It offers smaller companies the ability to file their tax returns through an simple online platform every quarter.
+It offers smaller companies the ability to file their tax returns through a simple online platform every quarter.
 It lowers the tax multiplicity because they do not have the money to employ tax experts.

 - GST lowers transportation costs by reducing border taxes and by addressing inconsistencies in the check-post.
 A 20% decline in the cost of logistics for non-bulk commodities is simply an expected result.

 - GST leads to a positive effect on India’s GDP.
-Over the next few years it is projected to grow by at least 80 per cent.
+Over the next few years, it is projected to grow by at least 80 percent.